Ol Pejeta Bush Camp

 Ol Pejeta lies on the banks of the Ewaso Nyiro River in the south of the Laikipia region.
 Commanding magnificent views of the jagged peaks of Mount Kenya the six comfortable tents are an excellent base from which to discover the renowned Ol Pejeta Conservancy and the last sightings of white and black rhino.

 The six desert brown safari tents are dotted throughout the nearby bush.
 All are spacious and set apart from each other.
 The thick vegetation in between and rustic dividing fences makes each tent feel really private.
 A family tent is also available.
-Children of any age are welcome at Ol Pejeta.
+Children of all ages are welcome at Ol Pejeta.

 The veranda features a small table and two wooden armchairs with cushions and has views of the river.
 The main bedroom is of a comfortable size and simply decorated.
 The tents suit people who are not after a room with lots of frills but want it to be comfortable and spacious.
 Each has a canvas floor with a couple of rugs, a large bed with bedside tables and shelving to store and hang clothing.
 Solar power lights the rooms and there are plugs for you to charge your batteries.